nei-huss/riskcalculator/README.md

-# :earth_americas: Obesity Risk Score Calculator
+# Obesity Risk Score Calculator

 A simple Streamlit app that helps you check your BMI and understand your risk for obesity.